victorchukwuemeka/sg32/README.md

 # solana-protocol-gym

-> A full-stack Solana protocol implementation in Rust — built for engineers who want to understand the validator from the inside out.
+> A full-stack Solana protocol implementation in Rust — built for engineers who need trustless access to onchain data.

 This is not a dApp framework.
 It is not a wallet SDK.
 It is not another JSON-RPC wrapper.

 **solana-protocol-gym** is a ground-up implementation of the Solana validator stack — gossip, TVU, TPU, PoH, Tower BFT, Sealevel, and RPC — written in Rust, modular by design, and built to be read, hacked, and learned from.

-If you want to understand how Solana actually works at the wire level, this is where you start.
+**What makes this different:** We generate **Merkle inclusion proofs** and **ZK proofs** over the transaction set — trustless verification that a transaction was included in a specific slot, without running a full node.
+Solana's native RPC gives you none of this.

 ---